 By the way, with Instagram shopping stories, only one product sticker may be placed per post.
 Shopping stickers cannot be placed in advertisements.

 Make sure you use authentic posts for your Instagram shop with high-quality photos that present your products accurately and genuinely.
 Use captions since the Instagram algorithm takes these into account and they attract more attention from potential customers.
 Equally important are relevant hashtags.
 A mix of general and specific hashtags has proven to be effective here.
 Last but not least: Your shop is not a blog – personal things have no place here and are not appreciated by customers or Instagram.
 Check out Instagram for best-practice profiles.
 The shopping feature is only visible on mobile devices, not on desktops.
 So grab your smartphone and take a look at our selection of Ambiente, Christmasworld, Paperworld and Creativeworld exhibitors who are setting a good example and already offer their products for sale on their Instagram profiles: Koziol Germany, Fink Living, Villeroy & Boch, Tombow Deutschland, Serax, Putinki and Räder.

 Conclusion: Instagram shopping – more sales doesn’t mean more costs

 Setting up an Instagram shop is not as difficult and time-consuming as you might first think.
-If you are planning on setting up your own online shop for the first time, here is a detailed step-by-step guide.
+If you do not yet have your own online shop to which you can direct users, here is a detailed step-by-step guide.
 The shop feature on Instagram offers retailers and manufacturers an additional free option for increasing their sales.
 It’s becoming almost indispensable these days.